Updated July 13, 2021.

 This necessary limitation in the medium.
 The effect this has on your stitching is that some intersections will be more than one color.
 But the same thing happens in canvases that aren’t stitch painted and we don’t complain.
 In fact, we often enjoy the challenge of working on these more “painterly” canvases.

 Why is this lovely in a hand-paint, but not in a computer-printed canvas?

 The second limitation is the one of adapting one medium to another.
 There are two things working here.
 First, a painting is solid, there aren’t holes.
 Needlepoint canvas js mostly holes.
 As a result, much of the information in the painting disappears into the holes.
 Think about it.
 If you took the same exact outline and put it on 13 and 18 mesh canvas, you could get lots of detail on the 18 mesh.
 Same thing here.
 Things are lost on needlepoint canvas.

 This has two effects.
 You will have to fill in details, and you will need to make decisions about the missing details.

 Second, painting is a two-dimensional medium.
 In it, texture is indicated by changes in value and color mostly.
-In needlepoint texture is indicated by thread, color, and stitch.
+In needlepoint, texture is indicated by thread, color, and stitch.
 If you tried to reproduce in Tent Stitch the variation in a painted surface you would find, as many of you have, that you are frustrated beyond belief.
-If you do end up doing this, you may find that the end product looks a but like paint by numbers, it has no soul.
+If you do end up doing this, you may find that the end product looks a bit like paint by numbers; it has no soul.

-But if you make a change to the stitch or switch to an overdyed thread you would be much happier.
-What you have done is not just make the stitching easier, but you have also made a decision about the painting and what it means to you.
+But if you make a change to some stitches or switch to an overdyed thread you would be much happier.
+What you have done is not just make the stitching easier, but you have also made a decision about the design and what it means to you.
 You haven’t made a reproduction, you have made a work of art, adding your artistic sense to the original artist’s through your art — needlepoint.